dathinaios/spacemacs-supercollider/README.md

 * `,ss` to start the server.
 * `,,` to evaluate line or selection.

+##FAQ

+Q: How do I stop the workspace showing up on startup?

+A: Add `(setq sclang-show-workspace-on-startup nil)` to your `.spacemacs` file.

+Q: How do I make it stay in the same line after evaluation?

+A: Add `(setq sclang-eval-line-forward nil)` to your `.spacemacs` file.

+Q: Can I have the post window always appear using a right split?

+A: Add `(sclang-use-post-buffer-right-split)` to your `.spacemacs` file.
+This one is a bit of a hack so report an issue if something goes wrong.

 ---
 ######<i>The emacs package for sclang is modified from [Stefan Kersten's implementation as distributed with SuperCollider](https://github.com/supercollider/supercollider/tree/master/editors/scel).</i>